BeamEnergy/beam-jobs/open/2018-04-18-developer-job.md

 ### CULTURAL FIT

-* Most importantly we’re looking for a good fit for our tightnit little team:
+* Most importantly we’re looking for a good fit for our tight-nit little team:
 * Hardworking and focused: in a team and solo environment
 * Excited about the renewable energy revolution
 * Love technology and thirsty for new challenges in general